 Crafts for Kids on the Celts

-Use yarn to "trace" this Celtic Knot.
+Use yarn to "trace" your choice of Celtic Knot from this collection of patterns.
 You not only make an attractive craft, you also see and understand that Celtic Knots had no beginning and no end.
-Very simpleto make and a good choice for younger kids.
+Very simple to do and a good choice for younger kids.

 This craft stays completely Irish, using potato putty to make a Celtic design, and the results are impressive.
 If you're not into potato putty, try making this with (green) clay for the same effect.
 It's a great idea!